koii-network/k2-port-sdk/readme.md

 **description**: On `connectWallet()` when Finne is rejected it saves the rejection status in `localStorage` and next time you call connect if the `rejectedStatus` is `true` it will not connect instead fallback to **anonymous** PoRT submission.
 So provide this flag as `true` if you want to override this rejection status.
  <br /> -->
 ### **`PropagatePoRT()`** <br />
 This function is the core of this SDK.
 It attempts to send **Proofs of Real Traffic** to KOII network for given transaction Id.
-First it tries Finne wallet and if permissions are available to SignPoRTs it will sign PoRTs else it will generate a new arweave wallet in and store it in your browser and Sign PoRTs with them.
+First it tries Finne wallet and if permissions are available to SignPoRTs it will sign PoRTs else it will generate a new Koii wallet in and store it in your browser and Sign PoRTs with them.
  <br />
 ##### Arguments